gca-research-group/tee-morello-performance-experiments/README.md

 ## Results

-The metrics collected are stored in two separate CSV files:
-[memory-in-experiment-result.csv](https://github.com/gca-research-group/tee-morello-performance-experiments/blob/main/memory-performance/inside-tee-execution/memory-in-experiment-resuls.csv) for the run inside a compartment.
-[memory-out-experiment-result.csv](https://github.com/gca-research-group/tee-morello-performance-experiments/blob/main/memory-performance/outside-tee-exection/memory-out-experiment-resuls.csv) collects metrics of the run without compartments.
-We calculate the average time that it takes to allocate, write, read and free for each block size (100 MB, 200 MB, 300 MB, etc.).
-The results are summarised in Tables 3 and 4.
+The results collected from the execution inside a compartment are available from [cpu-in-experiment-result.csv](https://github.com/gca-research-group/tee-morello-performance-experiments/blob/main/cpu-performance/inside-tee-execution/cpu_in-experiment-result.csv).
+Similarly, the results collected from the execution without a compartment are available from [cpu-out-experiment-result.csv](https://github.com/gca-research-group/tee-morello-performance-experiments/blob/main/cpu-performance/outside-tee-exection/cpu-out-experiment-result.csv).

 <div align="center">
 <p><em>Table 3: Metrics of runs inside a compartment, including mean and standard deviation.</em></p>